 One could get the impression that Puerto Rico is any trading and building game, but that is deceptive.
 Andreas Seyfarth is not stingy with conditions, interlocking and connections in the invented game concept.
 So players can only do something with their plantation if the right buildings have been erected and these in turn require workers.
 It is important to come up with a clever strategy in order to be able to keep up with the competition, who always seem to be one step ahead.

-Not least because currency almost plays a major role in Puerto Rico.
-This is followed by retailers who rely on the classic system: cheap goods are easy to get, but hardly make any money.
-The cash is urgently needed, however, because otherwise high-quality buildings cannot be erected at all.
-So it's about making money, then building, then trading - and only at the end is it actually about accumulating elements that will bring victory.
-Quick shots are possible at any time in Puerto Rico, but it is more lucrative to think several rounds in advance and thus imagine appropriate strategies.
-Much of the gaming experience of the classic takes place in the mind of the player: You have to think, plan, pure “gut players” usually lose out.
+Not least because currency almost plays a superordinate role in Puerto Rico.
+This is followed by retail, which relies on the classic system: cheap goods are easy to get, but hardly bring in any money.
+However, the money is urgently needed, otherwise you cannot construct high-quality buildings at all.
+So it's money making, then building, then trading - and finally actually accumulating winning elements.
+Quick shots are always possible with Puerto Rico, but it is more lucrative to think several rounds in advance and thus imagine appropriate strategies.
+Much of the gaming experience of the classic takes place in the players' minds: you have to think, plan, pure "gut players" are usually left behind.

 Basically, a simple rule of thumb often applies: every coin that you save now will be invested well later and thus be repaid twice or three times in the long term.
 But you have to get behind this first - and you have to do it, even though everyone else at the table is using completely different strategies and you even have the feeling that you are losing touch.
 And then suddenly: the new factory is in place, the ruble is rolling, the player laughs.
 And the competition thinks: I'd rather have it ... too late!